v-rgrace/Viva/Viva/goals/viva-goals-healthy-okr-program/write-okrs-overview.md

 ### Initiatives

 Lastly, Initiatives are actions that help the team achieve outcomes.
-They are focused efforts that will help you define the path to impact for each OKR.
+They are focused efforts that will help you define the path to achievement for each OKR.
 For example, if your key result was to increase sales by 10%, your initiative could be to initiate a new marketing campaign.

 ## Formula for writing great OKRs